pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 the SDS before using SdsTypeBuilder.
 Base types are maintained within the type.

 ## Working with SdsTypes when not using .NET
-Types must be built manually when .NET SdsTypeBuilder is unavailable.
+SdsTypes must be built manually when .NET SdsTypeBuilder is unavailable.
 Below, you'll see how types are built and defined in [Python](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/Python/SDSPy) and [JavaScript](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/JavaScript) samples.
 Samples in other languages can also be found on [GitHub](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples).

-SdsType, SdsTypeProperty, and SdsTypeCode are defined as in the code snippets shown here:
+SdsType, SdsTypeProperty, and SdsTypeCode are defined in the code snippets shown here:

 **Python**
 ```python